STC Faculty / CTC la faculté

 CATARACT - Manual Small Incision Cataract Surgery (MSICS) for Global Ophthalmology Work

-Dr. Dominique Geoffrion, is a resident doctor in the Department of Ophthalmology at the Université de Montréal.
-She earned her Honors Bachelor's degree in Biomedical Sciences from the Université de Montréal.
-She completed a PhD in Experimental Surgery during her medical training at McGill University and obtained her medical degree in May 2023.
+Dr. Dominique Geoffrion is an Ophthalmology resident at the Université de Montréal.
+She obtained her medical degree from McGill University in 2023.
+During her medical training, she also completed a PhD in Experimental Surgery at McGill.
+She previously earned her Honors Bachelor's degree in Biomedical Sciences from the Université de Montréal.
 Dr. Geoffrion has conducted extensive research in molecular biology, genetics, and ophthalmology, resulting in multiple publications, including in prestigious medical journals like The New England Journal of Medicine.
-Her PhD research enhanced the surgical management of glaucoma after Boston keratoprosthesis surgery, notably through the novel identification of tear film cytokines that contribute to the disease's progression.
-Additionally, she serves as a reviewer for various ophthalmology journals.
+Her PhD research enhanced the understanding and management of glaucoma after Boston keratoprosthesis surgery.
+Additionally, she serves as an ad hoc reviewer for various ophthalmology journals.

-Dr. Geoffrion has received numerous scholarships and awards recognizing her research achievements and community leadership.
-She is the recipient of the COS Excellence in Research Award and the ASCRS Resident Excellence Award.
-Additionally, she has received funding from the Canadian Institutes of Health Research and the Quebec Research Funds.
+Dr. Geoffrion has received numerous scholarships and awards from the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, the Canadian Ophthalmological Society, McGill University, as well as the Canadian Institutes of Health Research and the Quebec Health Research Funds.
+She has namely been recognized as one of Canada's Top 100 Most Powerful Women.
 Committed to global ophthalmology, Dr. Geoffrion has served as a Board member of Orbis Canada since 2021.
-She is also the founder and president of the Orbis Future Vision Leaders program, an initiative by Orbis Canada designed to bring together medical students and residents to fight avoidable blindness.
+She is the founder and president of the Orbis Future Vision Leaders program, an initiative by Orbis Canada designed to bring together medical students and residents to fight avoidable blindness.

 Dr. Maria Jose completed her three-year residency in ophthalmology at the Asociación Para Evitar la Ceguera (APEC) in Mexico, renowned for its commitment to eye care.
 Subsequently, she embarked on a subspecialty year focusing on the anterior segment of the eye, particularly adept at intricate cataract surgeries.
 She actively engaged in initiatives providing free cataract surgeries in underserved areas.
 Before her tenure at Orbis, Maria served as the teaching chief at a prominent hospital in Mexico City, overseeing the cataract surgery subspecialty program.